Bill Browder

 After Magnitsky's death, Browder lobbied for Congress to pass the Magnitsky Act, a law to punish Russian human rights violators, which was signed into law in 2012 by President Barack Obama.
 In 2013, both Magnitsky and Browder were tried in absentia in Russia for tax fraud.
 Both men—Magnitsky had died four years prior—were convicted and sentenced to imprisonment.
 Interpol rejected Russian requests to arrest Browder, saying the case was political.
 In 2014, the European Parliament voted for sanctions against 30 Russians believed complicit in the Magnitsky case; this was the first time it had taken such action.

-On October 21, 2017, the Russian government attempted to place Browder on Interpol's arrest list of criminal fugitives, the fifth such request, which Interpol eventually rejected on October 26, 2017.
+On 21 October 2017, the Russian government attempted to place Browder on Interpol's arrest list of criminal fugitives, the fifth such request, which Interpol eventually rejected on 26 October 2017.
 After the initial request, Browder's visa waiver for the United States was automatically suspended.
 After a bipartisan protest by U.S. Congressional leaders, his visa waiver was restored the following day.
 While visiting Spain in May 2018, Browder was arrested by Spanish authorities on a new Russian Interpol warrant and transferred to an undisclosed Spanish police station.
-He was released two hours later, after Interpol confirmed that this was a political case.
+He was released two hours later, after Interpol confirmed that it was a political case.

 Early life and education

 William Felix Browder was born in Princeton, New Jersey, and he grew up in Chicago, Illinois.
-He is the son of mathematician Felix Browder, and the grandson of Earl Browder.
+He is the son of mathematician Felix Browder, and the grandson of communist leader Earl Browder.
 He attended the University of Colorado, Boulder, before transferring to the University of Chicago, from which he graduated with a degree in economics.
 He earned an MBA from the Stanford Graduate School of Business in 1989 and entered the financial sector.